 Some people and alternative health practitioners believe colon cleansing is necessary or beneficial for digestive and overall health.
 The cleanse may help remove toxins and waste from the colon.
 While some factors of colon cleansing may be helpful, there is no evidence that you do not need to do colon regularly cleanses to be healthy.

 A colon cleanse is when you remove the colon content and stimulate its movement by one of the following methods :

 - Supplement: Usually laxatives, along with fibers or binders

 - Colon hydrotherapy, colonic irrigation, or colonics: Where liquid enema administered rectally flushes out the colon content.
 You may do this at home or with a colonic hydrotherapist.

 Your colon, or large intestine, is the last part of the digestive tract after the stomach and small intestine.
-Once the food has reached the colon, most of the digestion has already occurred.
-The colon then absorbs water, minerals, and vitamins from the digested materials.
+Once the food has reached the colon, most digestion has already occurred.
+The colon then absorbs the digested materials’ water, minerals, and vitamins.
 The cecum, appendix, entire colon, rectum, and anal canal are all part of the large intestine.